Lisa Nandy: Parliamentary career

+HM Opposition (2010-2024)

-Nandy was selected as the Labour parliamentary candidate for Wigan constituency in February 2010 from an all-women shortlist.
-Elected to parliament on 7 May 2010, she became the constituency's first female MP and one of the first Asian female MPs.
+Nandy was selected as the Labour parliamentary candidate for Wigan in February 2010 from an all-women shortlist.
+At the 2010 general election, Nandy was elected to Parliament as MP for Wigan with 48.5% of the vote and a majority of 10,487.

-She was appointed to the Education Select Committee in July 2010 and was appointed Parliamentary Private Secretary to Tessa Jowell, the Shadow Olympics Minister, in October 2010.
+She was appointed to the Education Select Committee in July 2010 and was appointed parliamentary private secretary to Tessa Jowell, the Shadow Olympics Minister, in October 2010.
 In 2012, she succeeded Catherine McKinnell as Shadow Children and Young Families Minister.
 In October 2013, she was appointed shadow charities minister.

-Following Labour's general election defeat in May 2015 and Ed Miliband's subsequent resignation as party leader, there was some speculation in the media that Nandy would stand in the leadership election.
+Nandy was re-elected as MP for Wigan at the 2015 general election with an increased vote share of 52.2% and an increased majority of 14,236.
+Following Labour's general election defeat and Ed Miliband's subsequent resignation as party leader, there was some speculation in the media that Nandy would stand in the leadership election.
 Nandy declined and endorsed Andy Burnham.
 In August 2015, Owen Jones said that he encouraged Nandy to run for the leadership, but the recent birth of her son prevented it.
-Nandy was also mentioned in the Guardian and the Telegraph as someone from the left wing of the party who could replace Jeremy Corbyn as leader before the 2017 general election, and after the 2019 general election in the 2020 Labour Party leadership election.

-In September 2015, it was announced that Nandy had been appointed to serve as Shadow Energy Secretary in the Shadow Cabinet.
+In September 2015, it was announced that Labour's new leader Jeremy Corbyn had appointed Nandy to serve as Shadow Energy Secretary in the Shadow Cabinet.
 Along with many colleagues, she resigned from her post in June 2016.
 In the wake of these resignations, Nandy was approached by Labour MPs who wanted her to stand against Jeremy Corbyn in a leadership election.
-MPs felt that Nandy and eventual candidate Owen Smith were soft Left politicians who could win the leadership.
+MPs felt that Nandy and eventual candidate Owen Smith were soft left politicians who could win the leadership.
 Nandy declined to stand and instead served as co-chair of Smith's campaign team.